BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKDiscreteGaussianImage.md

-# ITK Discrete Gaussian Image Filter (ITKDiscreteGaussianImage)
+# ITK Discrete Gaussian Image Filter

 Blurs an image by separable convolution with discrete gaussian kernels.
 This filter performs Gaussian blurring by separable convolution of an image and a discrete Gaussian operator (kernel).